Emad-H/Physical-Verification-using-SKY130/README.md

 As we can see, there are DRC errors in the vendor .mag file for the and2_1 subcell since the standard cell layouts do not have internal connections to the well and substrate to save room, and the layout depends on tap cells to make those connections.

-The reason we haven't seen these DRC errorsearlier in Magic is because the DRC script runs a full DRC check, while the default DRC style in Magic was a fast DRC.
+The reason we haven't seen these DRC errors earlier in Magic is because the DRC script runs a full DRC check, while the default DRC style in Magic was a fast DRC.
 This is shown below.

 ![drc style](Day2/2-41.png)